NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Using NPM

-Next, to install node-red-contrib-homekit-bridged node run the following command in your Node-RED user directory - typically `~/.node-red`
+To install NRCHKB node run the following command in your Node-RED user directory - typically `~/.node-red`

     npm i node-red-contrib-homekit-bridged